 If you’re using leftover meats, thinly slice them to spread the flavor throughout your salad.

-Portion Fix: A serving of protein is one red container.
+Ultimate Portion Fix: A serving of protein is one Red Container.

 Step 4: Choose Your Carbs